SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 The other effective change was to replace the maps.
 `Matcher` contains two B-tree maps, which are amazing sorted binary trees with $O(\log n)$ lookup time complexity.
-However, hash maps have amortized $O(1)$ lookup.
+However, hash maps have $\Theta(1)$ lookup.
 Therefore, it was a no-brainer to try replacing `BTreeMap` with `HashMap`.
-I recall this find-replace change caused the `get` calls to occupy seemingly larger areas in the flame graph!
+I recall this find-replace change causing the `get` calls to occupy seemingly larger areas in the flame graph!
 However, I also saw a 30% faster benchmark, so the hash map was faster.

 The hash map being only slightly faster than the B-tree map was no surprise.
-The B-tree map is cache-efficient, and avoids the somewhat expensive operation of hashing the number or string, sometimes multiple times when the hash map would be probing.
+The B-tree map is cache-efficient, and avoids the somewhat expensive string hashing.
 This means, for smaller maps, the B-tree may be faster.
 Though,
 it turned out that my maps are large enough and